Colleges of the University of Santo Tomas: Types of college

-Colleges that were founded with the university in 1611 up until the beginning of the twentieth century uses the title of Faculty.
+Colleges that were founded with the university in 1611 up until the beginning of the twentieth century use the title of Faculty.
 This is an accordance with statutes of the medieval University of Salamanca and the Royal and Pontifical University of Mexico which used "facultad" for their constituent colleges.
 Various faculties on grammar, humanities, arts, and sciences existed in the early years of the university.
 These faculties evolved to become the present colleges, like the College of Science and the College of Fine Arts and Design.
 The Faculty of Sacred Theology, Faculty of Philosophy, and the Faculty of Canon Law, which are housed in the Faculties of Ecclesiastical Studies, are considered to be the oldest faculties in the university.
 The Faculty of Civil Law, founded in 1734, is usually dubbed as the "oldest lay faculty", while the Faculty of Engineering, founded in 1907, is regarded as the "youngest faculty".
 The term faculty is only historical and does not signify dominance over the "newer" colleges.
 UST is the only university in the Philippines that uses faculty.

 College is used by independent degree-granting units that were founded since the American period in the 1920s until the present time.
 The College of Education, founded in 1926, is often called to be the "oldest college".

 A department under a certain academic unit, which is being developed to become an independent entity, is given the title Institute.
 An Institute may also be established in the university as an organically independent body, like the Institute of Physical Education and Athletics.
 In 1974, the Institute of Physical Therapy was founded and was supervised by the College of Science and the Faculty of Medicine and Surgery.
-The institute was granted a full autonomy in 1993 and became independent in 2000.
+The institute was granted a full autonomy in 1993 and became independent in 2000, renamed as the College of Rehabilitation Sciences.
 In 2006, the Institute of Tourism and Hospitality Management was founded from the College of Education.
 It became an independent college in 2008.
 The Institute of Information and Computing Sciences (IICS) was established in 2014 from the Faculty of Engineering.
 In 2021, the IICS was elevated to the status of a College.
 Though referred to as an "Institute", the Institute of Religion does not confer undergraduate or graduate programs.
 It is a department that supervises the theology classes in the lay colleges.

 School was earlier used by the School of Civil Engineering, School of Architecture and Fine Arts, School of Commerce, School of Nursing, and the defunct Normal School.
-Only the Graduate School uses the style today.
+Only the Graduate School and Graduate School of Law uses the style today.

 Conservatory is used by the University's music school, the Conservatory of Music.
 It offers complete bachelor's degrees in music.